A topic from the subject of Biochemistry in Chemistry.

 Data Analysis

-The data from neurotransmission experiments can be analyzed using a variety of statistical and computational methods.
-These methods can be used to identify trends and patterns in the data, and to test hypotheses about the mechanisms of neurotransmission.
+Data from neurotransmission experiments are analyzed using various statistical and computational methods.
+This includes identifying trends, patterns, and correlations, and testing hypotheses about the mechanisms of neurotransmission.

 Applications